fernandoperezc/Advanced-Topics-in-Machine-Learning-and-Data-Science/index.md

   - Causality for Machine Learning by Shanglun Feng.
 [Slides](Feng.pdf)
   - Invariance, Causality and Robustness by Nora Schneider.
 [Slides](Schneider1.pdf)
 - May 4th:
   - A Unified Approach to Interpreting Model Predictions by Ivan Daniel Rodriguez.
+[Slides](Rodriguez.pdf)
   - Benchmarking and survey of explanation methods for black box models by Andri Simeon.
 - May 11th:
   - Single-Model Uncertainties for Deep Learning by Gardar Sigurdsson.